Google Named Our Category. Here's the Layer Underneath It.

 | 2003 | Google launches Google Alerts.
 Keyword email notifications when Google indexes new content. |

 | 2017 | Visualping opens to the public.
-Per-page visual diffing on any URL, on any schedule. |
+Per-page visual diffing on user-specified URLs, with configurable schedules. |

 | 2025 | OpenAI ships ChatGPT Pulse.
-Daily proactive briefings for Pro subscribers at two hundred dollars a month. |
+Daily proactive briefings, initially for Pro subscribers at two hundred dollars a month. |

 | May 2026 | Exa raises a $250M Series C. Recurring web searches by API for developers. |

-| Summer 2026 | Google rolls out information agents in Search.
-Persistent AI agents that monitor topics for AI Pro and Ultra subscribers. |
+| Summer 2026 | Google plans to roll out information agents in Search: persistent AI agents that monitor topics for AI Pro and Ultra subscribers. |

 For two decades the work of watching the web sat inside scattered subscription tools, internal corporate platforms, and a few stubborn consumer products.
 The category had no shared consumer name.
 I/O 2026 gave it one.